CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/gNMI Streaming.md

 When you enable gNMI with Cumulus Linux, do **not** enable and use {{<link url="Open-Telemetry-Export" text="Open Telemetry">}}.
 {{%/notice%}}

-Cumulus Linux supports both gNMI dial-in mode, where a collector can initiate a connection with the switch to collect available statistics, and gNMI dial-out mode, where the switch streams statistics and exports them to a collector.
+Cumulus Linux supports both gNMI dial-in mode, where a collector can start a connection with the switch to collect available statistics, and gNMI dial-out mode, where the switch streams statistics and exports them to a collector.

 ### Configure gNMI Dial-in Mode